 When to see a doctor

 - Playing instruments or using hand tools.
-Calluses on your hands may result from the repeated pressure of playing instruments, using hand tools or even writing.
+Calluses on the hands may result from the repeated pressure of activities such as playing instruments and using hand tools or even a pen.

 These approaches may help you prevent corns and calluses: